merative/wcm-reporting-datacatalog/docs/guides/datarefresh.md

 This view shows the date and time of the last data refresh.
-Describes the age of the data.
+Describes the age and status of the data refresh.
 Data captured after this date is not available. <br/> <br/>

 ## DATAREFRESH_V1_VIEW
-This view groups attributes that relate to the client's consent, such as the consent type, status, expiry and description of the consent record.
+This view groups attributes that relate to when data was last refreshed such as the date and time of the last refresh and the status of the refresh.
+Use the attributes in the Data Refresh view to understand when data was last copied from the application to the reporting warehouse.

 | Attribute | Description | Domain definition |Character size | Nulls allowed |
 | :-------------- | :------ |:------ |:------ |:------ |